IMG Rainier Glacier Skills Seminar Itinerary

-Day 1 Meet at IMG Ashford Headquarters (directions) at 2:00 p.m.
-This pre-climb meeting of 4-5 hours is instrumental in getting the team outfitted, informed, packed and educated prior to departure the following morning.
-Topics to be covered include an introduction of the entire team; an introduction to Mt.
-Rainier National Park, its mission and ecology; a safety briefing.
-Review personal clothing and equipment with discussion.
-Practice specific knots useful for the seminar and construct prussik slings.
-Learn additional rope handling skills and belaying as time permits.
+Day 1 Meet at IMG Ashford Headquarters (directions) at 2:00pm for your pre-climb orientation.
+This orientation is instrumental in getting you outfitted, informed, packed and educated prior to departure the following morning.
+Topics to be covered include an introduction to your climbing team; an introduction to Mount Rainier National Park, its mission and ecology; a safety briefing; the examining, issuing and fitting of gear; and instruction on the proper use of safety equipment including helmets, harnesses and avalanche beacons.
+Lodging is not provided the night of Day 1.

 Day 3 After an early breakfast, the team will continue skills training with ice axe and crampons in preparation for navigating higher up the glacier.
 The team will break camp and ascend the Paradise Glacier to a camp at an altitude below 9,000 feet.
 This camp will be situated to take maximum advantage of nearby crevasses for training.